savq/melange-nvim/CONTRIBUTING.md

 ## Build and develop

 Melange is made with [Lush.nvim](https://github.com/rktjmp/lush.nvim), which makes it very easy to modify.
-Either for contributing, or for making your own fork.
+Either for extending, contributing, or for making your own fork.
+Refer to the [Lush docs](https://github.com/rktjmp/lush.nvim/blob/main/doc/lush.txt) for more information on extending the colorscheme.

-Assuming you have Lush.nvim installed, you can change the color definitions, and highlight group definitions in `lua/melange/init.lua`, live preview them, and when you're happy with them compile them to a `.vim` file.
-Melange provides a build script and a makefile for convenience.
+Melange provides a build script and a makefile to compile Lush colorschemes to vimscript persistently.
 Alternatively, you can source the `.lua` file directly:

 ```lua
 lua require("lush")(require("melange"))
 ```